 Sexual Health During Recovery.
 Around 19.7 Million American Adults (12 years and older) battled a substance use disorder in 2018, with 74% of adults struggling with alcohol abuse and 38% with an illicit drug disorder.
 The side effects of a substance or alcohol disorder are many, which include sexual dysfunction.
-Going through rehabilitation to get rid of the drug dependency is vital to deal with the addiction reasons, comfortably detox from the substances you’re hooked to, and recover overall health including sexual health.
+Going through rehabilitation to get rid of the drug dependency is vital to deal with the addiction reasons.
+In addition, comfortably detoxing from the substances you’re hooked to and recovering overall health including sexual health.
 Like anything in recovery, Going Through Rehab Demands Commitment to ensuring that you are on the right path so that your sexual health returns to normal and you can function well — all without the use of drugs.

 Sexual Health Is Part of Recovery

 Drug use impacts the ability to enjoy or have sexual intercourse.
-Heroin, taken by an estimated 9.2 million people globally, not only leads to liver, kidney, and heart diseases, it can also cause depression, diminished sexual drives, infertility in women and erectile dysfunction, and the inability to regain sexual interest on a long-term basis in men according to the American Addiction Centers.
-Cocaine users, on the other hand, may experience pleasure and stamina, but the effects often wear off easily and have negative implications on sexual function.
+Heroin, taken by an estimated 9.2 million people globally, not only leads to liver, kidney, and heart diseases.
+It can also cause depression, diminished sexual drives, infertility in women and erectile dysfunction, and the inability to regain sexual interest on a long-term basis in men according to the American Addiction Centers.
+Cocaine users, may experience pleasure and stamina during use.
+However, the effects often wear off easily and have negative implications on sexual function.
 Limited research has shown a link between amphetamine use and erectile dysfunction.

 Your sexual health and satisfaction are dependent as well on your mental condition.
 Hence, if you are not feeling well or do not feel good about yourself, this prevents you from having sex or even achieving satisfaction.
 Indeed, sexual health is an intrinsic part of your recovery from addiction, abuse, or any type of disorder.
 Overlooking the importance of sexual health in the recovery process can even become a contributing factor to relapse.
 Because of the diminished sexual capacity and the dissatisfaction that arises from performing the activity to failure to give pleasure to a partner, people with addiction problems may resort to using alcohol or drugs again as a coping mechanism.

 Counseling and Support